jeffskinnerbox/blog/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 # u-blox Products
 ZED-F9 is a family of multi-band GPS-RTK recievers, covering all four GNSS constellations (GPS, GLONASSS, Galileo, BeiDou), achieving centimeter accuracy with low energy consumption.
-These devices use u-blox's PointPerfict GNSS cloud-based correction data and derived from a local RTK base station or NTRIP remote base station.
+These devices use u-blox's PointPerfect GNSS cloud-based correction data and derived from a local RTK base station or NTRIP remote base station.
 These devices also support L5 multi-band

 multi-GNSS systems can access more than one range of frequencies from a single constellation or different constellations.